Arkham Stories (I.e. the Cthulhu-hack I use)

 Fine Quality: +3 (gives +1d or +1 Effect)

 Equipment opens up the possibility to do things: you can't shoot a gun if you don't have one.
-Items of a Fine Quality give a bonus, otherwise, small weapons give +1 Effect and large Weapons give +2 Effect.
+If you want to lockpick a door without a proper lockpick, you might have -Effect.
+Items of a Fine Quality give a bonus; otherwise, small weapons give +1 Effect, and large Weapons give +2 Effect.
 Armour, such as a bulletproof vest, counts as large and gives +1d on Health tests when it applies.

 Background: